bsubei/codecrafters-redis-zig/README.md

 - I have to refactor the main server logic to be event-loop based.
 Probably using libxev.
 Differences with this approach:
   - we can only process incoming client connections in series.
 But that's fine as long as none of our event callbacks block.
 We can probably still handle a ton of connections.
   - this also means that the server becomes single-threaded.
 So we can get rid of the mutex locks!
 This'll probably end up scaling better than multi-threaded w/ locks as the number of replicas increases.
 Plus, as long as the implementation is half-decently efficient, we should mostly be I/O-bound, and that means we're not losing too much by foregoing multi-threaded.
+- Mostly finished the event-loop refactor.
+Everything works, except the handshake parts which still need refactoring to be event-based.